-Entry Requirement: : Students must own a suitable electronic image capturing device.
-No other requirement necessary.
-Credits: 20 Level 2 credits Course outline: Students will research photographic images and a range of different photographer's work.
-Visual and written tasks will be completed to show understanding.
+Entry Requirement: It is highly recommended that students take Year 11 Visual Art prior to this course however entry is accepted on an individual basis and at the discretion of HOD of Visual Art.
+Owning your own DSLR written tasks will be completed to show understanding.
 They will then use this knowledge to develop their own photography style.

+Camera is an advantage but not essential.

+Course outline: Students will research photographic images and a range of different photographer's work.
+Visual and

 They will present their photographs on a double A1 panel portfolio.

-Assessment: 2 internal assignments worth a total of 8 credits and 1 external assignment 12 credits and an optional Research assignment with 4 credits.
-Cost: Digital camera and printing expenses + Portfolio Boards $x = $ \$12
+Assessment: 2 internal assignments worth a total of 8 credits and 1 external assignment 12 credits and an optional

+Research assignment with 4 credits.

+Cost: Digital camera and printing expenses + Portfolio Boards x = \$12 in either Painting, Design or Photography unless otherwise specified on an individual basis at the discretion of the HOD of Visual Art.